cqse/teamscale-client-gradle/README.md

 * Each Gradle file (ending with `.gradle`) will also create a subproject.
 This is a neat shorthand to avoid useless folder hierarchies.
 * Files and folders starting with an underscore (`_`) are ignored from automatic discovery/creation (e.g. to store common scripts/configuration)

-You can disable automatic project discovery by setting `localSettings.rootDirName` to `null`.
+You can disable automatic project discovery by setting `projectsDirName to an empty string.

 Considerations